 Recent Achievements and News of our Alumni

-Dr. Bonnie W. Camp, highly regarded as a pioneer and leader in pediatric medicine, received the Alumni Association’s Silver and Gold Award, the School of Medicine’s highest alumni award.
+Dr. Bonnie W. Camp, professor emerita of pediatrics, highly regarded as a pioneer and leader in pediatric medicine, received the Alumni Association’s Silver and Gold Award, the School of Medicine’s highest alumni award.
 Dr. Camp has published more than 100 articles, abstracts, presentations and workshops on early childhood development and language.
 Her early work in language development and social behavior in very young children is still cited today, nearly 50 years after her first publications, and in programs dedicated to helping young children develop intellectually and socially.

 Meet our Alumni

 James E. Strain, MD, Promoted to Distinguished Clinical Professor.
 Read More >

 We host a reception at the AAP National Conference and Exhibition each fall and the PAS meeting each May (to be held in Toronto, May 5, 2018 from 7:00 p.m. - 9:00 p.m.).
 For more information, contact Bobbi Siegel at 720-777-3936 or email her at Bobbi.Siegel@ChildrensColorado.org.